Instruction set architecture: Overview

 Some virtual machines that support bytecode as their ISA such as Smalltalk, the Java virtual machine, and Microsoft's Common Language Runtime, implement this by translating the bytecode for commonly used code paths into native machine code.
 In addition, these virtual machines execute less frequently used code paths by interpretation (see: Just-in-time compilation).
-Transmeta implemented the x86 instruction set atop VLIW processors in this fashion.
+Transmeta implemented the x86 instruction set atop very long instruction word (VLIW) processors in this fashion.

 Classification of ISAs

 An ISA may be classified in a number of different ways.
 A common classification is by architectural complexity.
 A complex instruction set computer (CISC) has many specialized instructions, some of which may only be rarely used in practical programs.
 A reduced instruction set computer (RISC) simplifies the processor by efficiently implementing only the instructions that are frequently used in programs, while the less common operations are implemented as subroutines, having their resulting additional processor execution time offset by infrequent use.